Chat with us, powered by LiveChat Jeep Tire FAQ: Top Questions Answered | Quadratec Skip to main content

 Managing Editor

-Jeep tires is a fantastically weird category.
-On the one hand, tires are usually one of the first upgrades (along with wheels) that some owners make after purchasing their vehicle.
+Jeep tires are a fantastically weird category.
+On the one hand, tires are often among the first upgrades (along with wheels) that some owners make after purchasing their vehicle.
 On the other hand, many people never think about tires until the tread is almost worn out.

 It can also be quite a confusing category, especially when trying to understand what tire sizes work on a stock or lifted Jeep, as well as the different tire styles and ratings—which is why many choose to ride out their current tires as long as possible.